ElsevierSoftwareX/SOFTX-D-21-00155/README.md

 ```

-Research sponsored by the Laboratory Directed Research and Development
+A portion of this research was sponsored by the Laboratory Directed Research
-Program of Oak Ridge National Laboratory, managed by UT-Battelle, LLC, for the
+and Development Program of Oak Ridge National Laboratory, managed by UT-Battelle,
-U. S. Department of Energy.
+LLC, for the U. S. Department of Energy.